lyijin/annotating_proteomes/README.rst

 ``create_top_hit_sprot_trembl_nr.py spis Spis.genome.annotation.pep.longest.fa > spis_tabulated_annots.tsv``

 That's it!
-I usually format the ``.tsv`` file (tab-separated text file) into an Excel sheet for publication, but for normal bioinformatics-y work, I use the ``.tsv`` file quite a bit as it's easily parsed.
+I usually format the ``.tsv`` file (tab-separated text file) into an Excel sheet, and delete a few unnecessary columns for publication purposes; for normal bioinformatics-y work, I use the ``.tsv`` file quite a bit as it's easily parsed.

 Troubleshooting & further modification
 --------------------------------------
-If the script demands for files that I didn't explain how to obtain, let me know.
+If the scripts demand for files that I didn't explain how to obtain, let me know.
 I might have missed a file or two, it's--admittedly--a pretty convoluted pipeline.

 The scripts ``create_go_annots_sprot_trembl.py`` and ``create_top_hit_sprot_trembl_nr.py`` have quite a few optional parameters to it.
 Check how they're used by calling the script with the ``-h`` flag, or read the source code.